ddierickx/dtop/README.md

 > ./dtop

-Then point your webbrowser at http://localhost:12345 and you should see:
+Then point your webbrowser at http://localhost:12345 and you should see (screenshot may not be up to date):

 ![Image](/screenshot.png?raw=true)